guyroutledge/atozcss/_posts/2014-08-09-the-required-pseudo-class.md

 In this episode we'll learn:

-* How to enable HTML5 form validation
+* How to use HTML5 form validation
-* Using `:required` and other form state-based pseudo classes
+* Using `:required` and other state-based pseudo classes
 * A creative technique for displaying validation messages to users

 ## HTML5 Validation

-When asking a user to fill out a form, it's very common to have certain fields marked as mandatory.
-These might be name, email address or credit card details.
+When asking a user to fill out a form, it's very common to have certain mandatory fields.
+These might be for their name, email address or credit card details.

-In HTML5 we can leverage client-side validation without JavaScript as the behaviour is built into modern browsers.
+In HTML5 we can leverage client-side validation without JavaScript when the behaviour is built into modern browsers.

 To create a required field in a form, the `required` attribute is added